Ignacio Lores: Siena

 His contract with Siena was terminated by mutual consent on 25 January 2022.

-Cittadella
+Cittadella, Taranto and amateur football

 On 25 January 2022, he joined Serie B club Cittadella.

+On 29 August 2024, Lores signed a two-season contract with Taranto.
+He, however, announced his retirement just two months after joining Taranto, on 28 October.

+On 25 July 2025, Lores came out of retirement to join Serie D club Athletic Club Palermo.

 International career

 He has been capped by the Uruguay national under-20 football team at the 2011 FIFA U-20 World Cup.